Parrot-Developers/firmwared/README.md

 ### Vocabulary

 *Commands* are sent by clients.
-The server sends *notifications*, which can be in reaction to a client *command*.
+The server sends *answers*, which can be in reaction to a client *command* but not only.
 An *identifier* is either the sha1 of the entity or it's friendly random name.
 As the time of writing, there is 2 types of entities, "instances", "firmwares", entities types are named *folders*.

 ### Commands

-* *PING*
+* *COMMANDS*
-  asks for the server to answer with a *PONG* notification
+  asks the server to list the currently registered commands
+* *CONFIG_KEYS*
+  lists all the available configuration keys.
+* *DROP* FOLDER IDENTIFIER
+  removes an entity from a folder
+  if the entity is an instance, it must be in the *READY* state.
+It's pid 1 will be killed and it's run artifacts will be removed if FIRMWARED\_PREVENT\_REMOVAL isn't set to "y"
 * *FOLDERS*
   asks the server to list the currently registered folders
+* *GET\_CONFIG* CONFIG_KEY
+  retrieves the value of the CONFIG_KEY configuration key.
+* *GET\_PROPERTY* FOLDER ENTITY\_IDENTIFIER PROPERTY\_NAME
+  retrieves the value of the property PROPERTY for the entity whose name or sha1 is ENTITY\_IDENTIFIER from the folder FOLDER.
+* *HELP* COMMAND
+  sends back a little help on the command COMMAND
+* *KILL* INSTANCE\_IDENTIFIER
+  kills an instance, all the processes are killed, the instance is still registered and it's rw aufs layer is still present
+  the instance must be in the *STARTED* state.
+  the instance switches to the *STOPPING* state, before switching back to the *READY* state
 * *LIST* FOLDER
   lists all the items in the folder FOLDER
   FOLDER is one of folders listed in an answer to a *FOLDERS* command
-* *SHOW* FOLDER IDENTIFIER
+* *PING*
-  asks for all the information on a given entity of a folder
+  asks for the server to answer with a *PONG* notification
-* *DROP* FOLDER IDENTIFIER
-  removes an entity from a folder
-  if the entity is an instance, it must be in the *READY* state.
-It's pid 1 will be killed and it's run artifacts will be removed if FIRMWARED\_PREVENT\_REMOVAL isn't set to "y"
 * *PREPARE* FOLDER IDENTIFICATION\_STRING
   prepares either a firmware or an instance.
   If FOLDER is equal to "firmwares", then a firmware will be prepared.